What Is The 1 Rule of Self Defense

 1. Listen To Your Gut

-You see, if something doesn’t feel right, it’s probably not safe.
-Plain and simple.
-Learn to listen to the inner voice that warns them of trouble ahead.
+If something doesn’t feel right, it’s probably not safe—plain and simple.
+Learn to listen to the inner voice that warns you of trouble ahead.
 Your instincts are your best defense against danger.

 2. Avoid Becoming A Target